-Therefore, you should play as many games as you can, preferring blitz/rapid games over longer 60+0 games.
+Therefore, you should play as many chess games as you can, preferring blitz/rapid over a long-time control like 60+0.

 Now here’s a good question...

-You’ll learn much more from a single 60+0 game than from a blitz game.
+You’ll learn much more from a single 60+0 game than from a blitz chess game.

-But if I change the question and ask - which is better: to play 1 long time-control game or 12 blitz games in the 2 hours you have, the answer will depend on your purpose - what do you want to improve?
+But if I change the question and ask - which is better: to play 1 longer game or 12 blitz games in the 2 hours you have, the answer will depend on your purpose - what do you want to get better at?

-As we’ve seen, for example, when you want to practice your new opening, it’s better to play more games and gain more data.
+As we’ve seen, for example, when you want to practice your new opening, it’s better to play more so as to gain more data.

-When you’re new in chess, playing blitz games will definitely be very tough.
+When you’re new to chess, playing blitz will definitely be very tough.

-So you can start with long time control ones.
+So you can start with longer time controls first.

 Another typical situation is when kids learn to play chess.
 They play very fast, without thinking, without noticing what their opponents want to do.

-In situations like this, playing blitz may be dangerous and you should prefer long time control games for your kids, so that they develop the habit of “thinking, then playing”, instead of just playing
+In situations like this, playing blitz may be dangerous and you should prefer longer time control games for your kids, so that they develop the habit of “thinking, then playing”, instead of just playing 🙂

-One of the most popular problems among chess players is the ability to win winnable games (by the way, soon we’re going to launch a course on this topic).
+One of the most popular problems among chess players is the ability to win winnable positions.

 And one of the reasons they struggle in winning positions is that they don’t gain much experience in winning winnable games.

-When they play with 3+0 control, and on move 30 they get a winning position, they or their opponent has a few seconds left on the clock.
+When they play with 3+0 control in chess, and on move 30 they get a winning position, they or their opponent has a few seconds left on the clock.